Porepunkah police shootings: Porepunkah

 In the days after the shooting, media and police descended on Porepunkah.
 Businesses struggled as the manhunt and warnings against visitation reduced visitor numbers.
 Tourism is the main industry of the town, particularly skiing and snow sports, and during the search the region experienced heavy snowfall that would usually bring a surge of visitors.

 On 15 September, the Victorian Government announced a $2.5 million support package to assist businesses in Porepunkah and the wider Alpine Shire.
-The Saturday Paper characterized this as a "modest sum", and weeks later businesses reported they had not received compensation nor communication from the government.
+The Saturday Paper characterised this as a "modest sum", and weeks later businesses reported they had not received compensation nor communication from the government.

-Locals interviewed by media expressed hope that Porepunkah does not become known for the shootings and instead remains a popular tourism destination.
+Locals interviewed by media expressed hope that Porepunkah would not become infamous for the shootings and instead remain a popular tourism destination.
+Snowtown's infamy for the 1990s bodies in barrels murders and Leongatha's connection to the 2023 mushroom murders were cited as examples of tragic events redefining the identity of communities.

 By October, The Australian reported there was strong local support for the police, although some community members in Bright and Porepunkah were "angry" with the continued conspicuous police presence in the towns.

+Coronial inquests

+A coronial inquest into the deaths of Thompson and De Waart-Hottart opened in the Coroners Court of Victoria with a directions hearing on 25 May 2026, alongside a separate but related inquest into Freeman's death.

+Regarding Freeman's death at Thologolong, the Court heard that none of the SOG officers involved were wearing body cameras, and that footage of the confrontation came from an overhead police helicopter.
+Audio was recovered from Freeman's mobile phone, which he had set up to record.
+Ballistics evidence involved an ammunition count: 12 rounds remained in Freeman's gun, one was fired at Porepunkah, another fired at Thologolong, and another round unaccounted for.
+A spare magazine Freeman had taken from De Waart-Hottart's body was recovered unused.

+The inquest brief is scheduled to be released by 30 October 2026, and the inquest is likely to be held around March 2027.